 Many people may wonder, exactly how long is a check good for?
 Unless a check has a stated expiration date, banks will typically treat it as "expired" 180 days (approximately six months) after the issue date.
 Expiration dates are important, as a check issuer can't be expected to hold the money in their checking account indefinitely.
 Therefore, you may need to have the check reissued or pursue other methods.

-Generally, a check with an expiration date is not valid after the date listed.
-For example, if John Doe gave you a check on June 1st with the words "Void After 90 Days" embossed on the front, it is unlikely the bank will cash it on September 1st or later.
+Generally, a check with an expiration date is not valid after the amount of time listed.
+For example, if John Doe gave you a personal check on June 1st with the words "Void After 90 Days" embossed on the front, it is unlikely the bank will cash it on September 1st or later.
 However, whether or not to cash an expired check is solely within the bank's discretion.

 If you place a stop payment on the original check and fail to reissue a replacement, this may constitute fraud under the law because it suggests an intent not to pay.
 However, by issuing both a stop payment and replacement check at the same time, a finding of fraud is unlikely because it shows you are not attempting to avoid payment of the original debt.

-If you want to place a stop payment on the original check, doing so is at the bank's discretion.
+If you want to place a stop payment on the original cashier's check, doing so is at the bank's discretion.
 Typically, banks will only do so if the cashier's check is lost or stolen.
 The bank may also require you to wait a certain amount of time from the date the original check was issued before providing a replacement.
-A common waiting period is 90 days.
-If your bank refuses to place a stop payment on the expired cashier's check prior to issuing a new one, confirm that it will honor the original check if presented, then advise your payee to submit that check for payment.
+A typical waiting period is between 60 and 180 days.